Get the Best WordPress Backup

 Create Duplicator package

-Duplicator will then scan your website.
+After you click Next, Duplicator will scan your website.
 You’ll receive evaluations for your WordPress setup, files, and database:

 Duplicator package scan

-Even if you see a notice pop up, you can continue with the build process.
+Even if you see a notice, you can continue with the build process.
 Once you hit Continue, Duplicator will create your cloned package.

 On the Packages page, you’ll see an Installer file and an Archive zip file.
 Before you move on to the next step, download both of these: